CenturyLinkCloud/bpformation/README.md

 Upload one or more Blueprint packages into your account.
 This call obtains the FTP endpoint used by your account then uploads the package via ftp.
 This can be used both for new packages and for updating the contents of an existing package.
 Source file must be a valid  [Blueprint Package](https://www.centurylinkcloud.com/knowledge-base/blueprints/blueprint-package-manifest-builder-wizard/) which is a zip file that contains a valid XML `package.manifest` and optionally any supporting scripts or binaries.

+*Warning* If executing this from within CenturyLink Cloud on a server in your primary datacenter the command will fail!
+FTP access from your primary datacenter to your primary datacenter is not currently permitted.
+Execute this from an external workstation or a server setup from another CenturyLink Cloud datacenter.

 ```
 > bpformation package upload -h
 usage: bpformation.py package upload [-h] --file [FILE [FILE ...]]